HUMANITIES FACULTY, PART-TIME

 We are seeking instructors for:

-Cinema Studies (Film appreciation, film history)
+Fine Arts/Cinema Studies (Art history, film appreciation, film history)

-Gender, Women’s and Sexuality Studies (Humanities/Arts-related);
+Gender, Women’s and Sexuality Studies

 PRIMARY RESPONSIBILITIES: